taktsoft/frikandel/README.md

 # Cookiettl

 This Gem adds a TTL (Time To Live) Date into every cookie that your application sets.
-When the cookie has expired, the users Session gets reset.
+When the cookie has expired, the users session gets reset.
 This should help protect from Session Fixation.

 ## Requirements

-This Gem relies on the (common) User-Signin and -out Mechanisms.
-To properly work,, it need the function `current_user` and `current_user?`.

-Please see the file lib/cookiettl.rb how that plays together.
+Rails 3 or 4 is currently supported.

 ## Installation